 Refreshments are served and you get a chance to mingle and meet interesting new friends.

 The chapter plant sales only come along twice a year but they are always popular and sell out fast.
-They are typically held on the first Saturday in April and Octobe;, in front of County Government Buildings A and B at 330-360 Fair Lane, Placerville.
-These buildings are directly across the street from the Main El Dorado County Library.
+They are typically held on the first Saturday in April and October in front of County Government Buildings A and B at 330-360 Fair Lane, Placerville.
+Our Spring plant sale will be held on Saturday, April 5th, from 9 a.m. - 1 p.m.
+County Government Buildings A and B are directly across the street from the Main El Dorado County Library.

 We offer grasses, perennials, shrubs and trees suitable for the foothills of El Dorado County (read why...), as well as seed packets of native spring annuals, and native plant bulbs.
 There will also be an extremely diverse offering of books on native plant horticulture, the basics of botany, and field guides for all aspects of natural history.
 Cash and checks only: all sales final!